evannetwork/api-blockchain-core/docs/getting-started.rst

 When you want to create profiles programatically via our API, you can use the "Onboarding" class on the api-blockchain-core with the function ``createNewProfile``.
 To create a new profile you have the following prerequirements:

-1. A previous created profile on the testnet (https://dashboard.test.evan.network) or the mainnet (https://dashboard.evan.network)
+1. A previously created profile on the testnet (https://dashboard.test.evan.network) or the mainnet (https://dashboard.evan.network)
-2. At least 1.01 EVE on this profile when you want to create a new one.
+2. At least 1.01 EVE on this profile when you want to create a new one as the creation process will be initiated with your existing account.

 You can also generate your custom mnemonic from the Onboarding class as well.

-The only thing that should be defined is a password and an alias for the profile
+The only thing that should be defined is a password and an alias for the profile.

 .. code-block:: javascript

-    // require blockchain-core dependencies
     const Web3 = require('web3');

     // require blockchain-core